soobinrho/dotfiles-personal/README.md

 # Run `sudo crontab -e` and then add:
 # 0 0 * * 1 /home/myusername/cloudflare-ufw/cloudflare-ufw.sh > /dev/null 2>&1

-# Confirm all IP rules have been set
+# Confirm all IP rules have been set.
 sudo ufw enable
 sudo ufw status verbose

 # ---------------------------------------------------------------------
 # How to install Cloudflared Client for SSH Users.
 # ---------------------------------------------------------------------
-# Install Cloudflared on the computer,
+# Install Cloudflared on the computer, from which you're accessing the
-# from which you're accessing the server
+# server.
 #   https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/use_cases/ssh/#2-connect-as-a-user

 # Add Public hostname: `ssh.example.com` and
-# Service: ssh://localhost:22
+# `Service: ssh://localhost:22` at the `Access - Tunnels - Configure`
-# at the `Access - Tunnels - Configure` setting at
+# setting at:
 #   https://one.dash.cloudflare.com/

 # Edit ssh config so that ssh command authenticates using Cloudflared.